CUBRID/cubrid-manual/en/admin/ha.rst

             required_lsa_pageid : 86
             required_lsa_offset : 8800

 13. At this step, initial the replication log of the master node and then copy the storage log of the master node to the slave node.
-Enter y to othe question.
+Enter y to the question.

   ::